serverless/components/README.md

 2. A software feature, like user registration, comments, or a payment system.
 3. An entire application, like a blog, video streaming service, or landing page.

-The syntax for writing a Serverless Component makes it trivial to load child Components and deploy them, enabling you to lean on low-level Components to handle difficult infrastructure provisioning tasks, while you rapidly create a higher-order abstraction.

 Serverless Components are used **declaratively** (via the Serverless Framework's `serverless.yml` file).

-Using Components declaratively is great if you want to build a serverless application as easily as possible, but not re-use it.
+If you want to create a Serverless Component, it's easy!
+It's also trivial to load child Components and deploy them, enabling you to lean on low-level Components to handle difficult infrastructure provisioning tasks, while you rapidly create a higher-order abstraction.

 <br/>

 # Using Components

-### Creating a Serverless.yml
+### `serverless.yml`

-Serverless Components live in the cloud, where they await to be run.
+Serverless Components live exclusively in the cloud, where they await to deploy your serverless use-cases.

 They are discoverable and usable via the Serverless Registry.
-Please note, the Registry API exists today, but currently does not have a front-end until January 4th, 2020.
+Please note, the Registry API exists today, but currently does not have a front-end with search functionality until January 4th, 2020.
 Instead, reference the (templates)[./templates] directory for available Components.

 To use a Serverless Component, declare the name of one that exists in the Serverless Registry in your `serverless.yml`.
 The syntax looks like this: